HesselM/rpicross_notes/02-network.md

     }
     ```

-1. Finish setup by unmounting the mounted partition
+## Setup SSH

+1. To setup SSH we need access to the boot (or smallest) partition on the SDCard.
+As such, we first need to unmount the large partition and connect the smallest.

     ```
     XCS~$ sudo umount /home/pi/rpi/mnt
+    XCS~$ sudo mount /dev/sdb1 /home/pi/rpi/mnt
     ```

+1. Add ssh file and we are done.
+    ```
+    XCS~$ sudo touch /home/pi/rpi/mnt/ssh`
+    XCS~$ sudo umount /home/pi/rpi/mnt
+    ```

-## RPi Hostname
+## Setup Hostname

 By default, the hostname of a RPi is `raspberrypi`, hence the RPi can be accessed via the dns `raspberrypi.local`.
 As multiple RPi's might be active in the environment, connection issues may occur.
 The following steps show how to change the hostname properly.

-1. Mount largest partion of the SDCard in the VM. (if not yet mounted)
+1. Mount the largest partition of the SDCard in the XCS.
     ```
     XCS~$ sudo mount /dev/sdb2 /home/pi/rpi/mnt
     ```